Check out students' answers to Flo-Joe's CPE Writing tasks with a teacher's feedback

 On the other hand, there are already many spots - that were once considered 'exotic' - on the verge of becoming a cultural desert.
 On one of my journeys - to the Middle East - I visited the city of Jeddah, a wonderful combination of old and new, /\

 Surely there can be a wide range of cultural influences, but I cannot entirely agree that cultures are merging into one.
 There is still that feeling of culture shock when visiting a foreign country.
 Gd

-This answer is nicely written, Laura, with a very good (and on occasions, excellent) range of vocabulary and grammatical structures.
+In terms of your use of English, this is a well-written letter, with a very good (and on occasions, excellent) range of vocabulary and grammatical structures.
 There is the odd time when your phraseology isn't quite natural but here I have attempted to guess what you meant.

 /\ Word(s) missing

 - Omit word